 It is important that during the touching exercises you

 (so your knees aren’t locked, your shoulders hang down loosely)

 – work with good intention

 – don’t rush things

-– stay in good contact with your hands and “feel” instead of “palpation”
+– stay in good contact with your hands and “feel

 - Have inner peace

-Horses are very sensitive animals.
-How you feel, how you touch, and with what intention makes a huge difference.
-This is noticeable when 2 persons do the same touching exercise with a horse but where the horse becomes tense with one person and doesn’t want to stand still and even becomes a bit defensive, but when the other person takes over the horse quickly calms down, does stands still and starts to enjoy the touching.
+This is noticeable when 2 persons do the same touch exercise with a horse but where the horse becomes tense with one person and doesn’t want to stand still and even becomes a bit defensive, but when the other person takes over the horse quickly calms down, does stands still and starts to enjoy the touching.

 Touching exercises are therefore also a good way to become more aware of yourself and to learn how you can be/stay calm inwardly.